UKHO/docs/docs/quality-assurance/README.md

 If you read nothing else, then read these three things:

-* Our [Test Automation Strategy](test-automation-strategy.md) contains details of the UKHO approach to testing, including the Test Pyramid and Principles of Test Automation
+* Our [Test Strategy](test-strategy.md) contains details of the UKHO approach to testing
 * The [UKHO Delivery Quality Charter](ukho-quality-charter.md) assists delivery teams in adopting practices proven to improve quality of delivery
 * The [BDD Reference Page](bdd.md) contains information on BDD to aid our use at UKHO